madhu221b/uva-dl2-team11/blogpost.md

 | ------------- |
 | <a id="tab3">Table 3 </a>: Results for Jumping Knowledge Representations (JK) for PascalVOC-SP dataset |

-Recall that our second goal above was to see whether improvements on the LRGB were caused by an improved ability to model long range interactions.
-From this point of view, these results are worrisome, because we found that a model that could only use local information - which is by definition not capable of modelling LRI - was nearly as performant as one that could model interactions between all nodes.

-TODO more discussion of the JK models?
-These are interesting because they are explicitly done to help oversmoothing.

 ## 4.2 Influence Scores: Is performance correlated with increased importance of distant nodes?